 Take A Closer Look At The Distinct Flavor Of Asparagus

-Asparagus has a distinct flavor, and raw asparagus is very crunchy.
-However, each type of asparagus tastes slightly different from others.
+Asparagus has a distinct flavor.
+If you wonder whether uncooked asparagus is edible, the short answer is “yes.”
+Raw asparagus is very crunchy.
+However, each type of asparagus tastes slightly different from the others.
 In this article, I will provide detailed descriptions of the four most popular types of asparagus.

 Let’s explore the recognizable features of these four types of asparagus!

 - Smell: The fresh asparagus does not give out any odor.